janwilmans/guidelines/guidelines_details.md

  - [H.9] Follow the rule of 0 or the rule of 5 in that order.
    - **Rationale**: the [rule of 0 and 5](https://en.cppreference.com/w/cpp/language/rule_of_three) are explained well on [cppreference.com](https://en.cppreference.com/w/cpp/language/rule_of_three)
 - [H.10] No owning raw pointers. [[I.11]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-raw) [link](https://en.cppreference.com/w/cpp/memory) [[F.26]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f26-use-a-unique_ptrt-to-transfer-ownership-where-a-pointer-is-needed)
   - **Rationale**: Owning raw pointers are prone to memory leaks and dangling pointers.
-Using smart pointers (std::unique_ptr, std::shared_ptr) provides automatic memory management, reducing the risk of such errors.
-Add remark on non-owning raw pointers
+Use RAII or if you must, smart pointers (std::unique_ptr, std::shared_ptr) provide automatic memory management, reducing the risk of such errors.
+  - **note**: Don't attempt to prohibit all use of raw pointers; it's the **owning** raw pointers that typically cause issues.
+Additionally, for node-based data raw pointers can be the most efficient way to manage a structure that allows to alter its internal references after construction.
 [H.11] Avoid manual memory management using `new`, `delete`, `malloc`, `free`, etc.
-  - When working with Qt or [Copperspice](www.copperspice.com) the use of the new keyword explicitly allowed.
+  - When working with Qt or [Copperspice](www.copperspice.com) the use of the `new` keyword explicitly allowed.
   - **Rationale**: Manual memory management is error-prone and can lead to memory leaks, double deletions, and other issues.
 Qt and Copperspice have its own memory management mechanism, so new for those types of classes is actually not indicative of manual memory management.
 - [H.12] Do not use C-style casts.
   - **Rationale**: C-style casts are less explicit and more prone to errors compared to C++-style casts (`static_cast`, `dynamic_cast`, `const_cast`, `reinterpret_cast`).
 C++-style casts provide better type safety and are easier to search for and review.
 They make the intention of the cast clearer, which improves code readability and maintainability.